 Let’s face it, some children just don’t listen!
-Obviously bad behaviour can’t be tolerated and the kids have to participate.
+Obviously, bad behaviour can’t be tolerated and the kids have to participate.
 So how can you control a misbehaving child?
 If we remember back to our own days in school, many of our teachers went for the scream until they listen approach.
-Not only is that completely inappropriate, its also ineffective for many students.
+Not only is that completely inappropriate, but it’s also ineffective for many students.

 Students need to be made aware that bad behaviour has a consequence.
 Where you might reward students with stars or stickers for good behaviour, they can also be lost for misbehaving.
 It may sound tame, but younger children take it very seriously, to the point that a mere suggestion of taking a star away is enough to make them behave.
 This way they have a direct consequence for their actions and have even more motivation to behave.

 Motivate With Praise